No blog post will cover everything you need to know about SaaS marketing.

 1. Search Engine Optimization & Blogging

-Start your SaaS SEO efforts by creating content for the keywords that will make you money.
+Start your SaaS SEO efforts by creating content for relevant keywords that will make you money.
 SEO-optimized sales pages are a logical starting point.

 CoSchedule is a nice example of a company that took this approach.
 They identified an audience need – content creators wanted to create better headlines.